hmtmcse/grails-auth/project/requirement.md

 ## User Requirement
 1. User could belong to hasMany Access Group [Administration, Faculty]
-2. User could have multiple adhock access, such as An user belongs to Faculty Group but we want to give some specific administrative access, that's User could have hasMany Access List.
+2. User could have multiple ad-hock access, such as An user belongs to Faculty Group but we want to give some specific administrative access, so that User could have hasMany Access List.

 ## User Access Group